Ammar-Alnagar/Enlightener/README.md

 ## 🤝 Contributing

-We welcome contributions to the Enlighter universe.
+We welcome contributions to the Enlightener universe.
 Please adhere to our coding standards and guidelines, and feel free to open issues or submit pull requests!

 ## 📜 License